 From Honolulu westward, there are a substantial number of choices for direct flights:

 - To Japan, Hawaiian Air reaches Tokyo-Haneda, Tokyo-Narita, and Osaka-Kansai daily, and Sapporo 3 times per week.
 United runs to Tokyo-Narita daily.
 United's Star Alliance partner ANA-All Nippon has two daily nonstops to Tokyo-Narita, and a daily run to Tokyo-Haneda.
 Japan Airlines has three daily nonstops to Tokyo-Narita.
 China Airlines has a daily nonstop to Tokyo-Narita (continuing on to Taipei).
 Korean Air has a nonstop to Tokyo-Narita that continues on to Seoul.
 Budget carrier Air Asia X flies nonstop to Osaka-Kansai four times per week (continuing on to Kuala Lumpur).
+Another budget carrier, Scoot, also flies four-per-week to Osaka (continuing on to Singapore).
 Finally, Delta runs twice a day to Tokyo-Narita, and daily to Osaka-Kansai, Fukuoka, and Nagoya.

 - To Korea, Hawaiian Air (daily), Korean Air (1 daily nonstop & 1 daily flight via Tokyo), Korean Air's low-cost subsidiary Jin Air (5/week), and Asiana (5/week) all fly to Seoul-Incheon.